rayalan/binary-adages/content/pages/profile-interview-answers.md

 * _Tangential learning._ While most of my research time goes into looking for targeted solutions to immediate problems, these resources often reference concepts or trends that I'm not familiar with.
 I use this as a prompt to learn more about a new trend or direction.
 * _[Thoughtworks TechRadar](https://www.thoughtworks.com/en-us/radar)_.
 This semi-annual snapshot of the tech landscape is a great way to follow trends.
 * Resumes and interviewing.
-For over a decade, I've been involved in the hiring process.
+For over a decade, I've been involved in hiring processes.
 I get to hear from candidates what they have worked on, answer their questions, and see what skills they put on their resume.
-While this approach suffers from selection bias (e.g. only people with certain skills apply), it still gives a lot of insight into trends.
+While this approach suffers from selection bias (e.g., only people with certain skills apply), it still gives a lot of insight into trends.
 * _The annual Stack Overflow [Developer Survey](https://survey.stackoverflow.co/2023/)_.
 This is very high level, but does show major trends.
 * _Coworkers_.
 I love to compare notes and thoughts with coworkers.
 Between their own interests, research, and backgrounds, I learn an incredible amount about trends.
-This is doubling true when talking to engineers in related but slightly different specialties like data or machine learning.
+This is doubly true when talking to engineers in related but slightly different specialties, like data or machine learning.
 - _[Hacker News](https://news.ycombinator.com/)_.
 This is always a source of interesting ideas, often from areas I don't specialize in.

 # Professional expertise